keduba/my_test/content/post/update/index.md

   focal_point: Smart
   preview_only: false
 ---
-https://*This is a post to keep up with the state of my learning.
-I'm using it to keep track of how I have been learning and studying with my goal of becoming an expert in machine learning by the end of February 2022.*
+**This is a post to keep up with my studying machine learning.
+I'm using it to keep track of how I have been working towards my goal of becoming an expert in machine learning by the end of February 2022.**

 ## Outline
 - [November 2021](#november-2021)